It seems in an instant, video-calls have became a way of life.

 Test drive your “studio”

-- Make sure your software is up to date (click here to get the latest version of Skype.)
+- Make sure your software (i.e. Skype or Zoom, etc…) is up to date.

-- Ensure that your user profile is dignified and professional – remember that your interviewer will see your profile and photo before and during the call.
+- Ensure that your user profile isn’t terribly embarrassing or too unprofessional – remember that your interviewer will see your profile and photo before and during the call.

 - Test it out with a friend: have a practice call to make sure your camera and microphone are working well and the scene is set.

-- Make sure you have sent your Skype or Hangouts ID to the interviewer at least a day in advance, so everyone is well prepared.
+- Make sure you have sent your user IS to the interviewer at least a day in advance, so everyone is well prepared.

 - Ask your interviewer for an alternate telephone number in advance of the interview.
 This may come in handy to continue an interview if the video-conference fails from lack of signal or technical difficulties.

-- Extra Bonus Points: Configure your computer to record the interview – review the recording and improve your interviewing skills as you can.
+- Extra Bonus Points: Configure your computer to record the interview – review the recording and improve your interviewing skills as you can review and adjust your responses for the next time.

 Prepare your surroundings